igarzongg/Problem-Set-1/README.md

   The `scripts/` folder contains the following files, which include functions and analysis in R for this project:
   Each script is documented with comments to facilitate understanding and usage

-- [Cleaning Data](scripts/1-CleaningData.R): Loads and cleans the dataset.
+- [Cleaning Data](scripts/1-CleaningData.R): Loading and cleaning the dataset.
 - [Descriptive Variables](scripts/2-DescriptiveVariables.R): Computes summary statistics.
 - [Age-Wage Profile](scripts/3-AgeWageProfile.R): Analyzes wage distribution by age.
-- [Gender Earnings Gap](scripts/4-GenderEarningsGap.R): Investigates gender-based wage differences.
+- [Gender Earnings Gap](scripts/4-GenderEarningsGap.R): Analyzes gender-based wage differences.
 - [Predicting Earnings](scripts/5-PredictingEarnings.R): Uses alternative tests to evaluate the predictive pattern of previous specifications.